Now Enrolling Canine Patients with Liver Tumors

 The second group of study applicants should have one liver tumor measuring between 2-3cm.
 Potential candidates will come in through the Medical Oncology service at NC State Veterinary Hospital for a screening appointment to check eligibility for enrollment.
 If eligible, patients will return one week later for a one time INSPIRE therapy.
 Patients will then be monitored over a 9 month period which include four recheck appointments.
 During which patients will receive a CT scan and bloodwork to monitor the destruction of the tumor.

 Patients should have a cytological diagnosis of the liver tumor prior to their screening appointment.

-Patients that have one liver tumor measuring between 1-5cm
+Patients that have 1-2 liver tumor measuring between 1-5cm

 Patients must weigh at least 30lbs

 Please contact Jewels Darrow at 919-515-5090 or email firstname.lastname@example.org for more information.